-Goals ifferent/improve ed on identified m Related State and Local Priorities Identified Need and Metric (What needs have been identified and what metrics are used to measure progress?)
+Goals lifferent/improve ed on identified m Related State and Local Priorities Identified Need and Metric (What needs have been identified and what metrics are used to measure progress?)
 Description of Goal Applicable Pupil Subgroups (Identify applicable subgroups (as defined in EC 52052) or indicate "all" for all pupils.)
 School(s) Affected (Indicate "all" if the goal applies to all schools in the LEA, or alternatively, all high schools, for example.)
 Annual Update: Analysis of Progress LCAP YEAR Year 1: 2014- 2015 Year 2: 2015- 2016 Year 3: 2016- 2017 (Identify specific state priority.
 For districts and COEs, all priorities in statute must be included and identified; each goal may be linked to more than one priority if appropriate.) underserved and State average. reflected on reflected on reflected on other high needs State State State student mandated mandated mandated populations. assessments. assessments. assessments.
 Metric: Monitor through State mandated assessments and local measures.
-Needs: The Increase parent All, Asian, All Historically Historically Historically District enjoys Increase parent engagement and Latino, White, All underserved underserved underserved Parent strong parent involvement of ELs, low and other high and other high and other high Involvement involvement, but historically income needs student needs student needs student IIIVOIVEIIIEIIL there is a need underserved and students, populations populations populations to broaden the other high needs foster youth, will benefit will benefit will benefit engagement of student students with from higher from higher from higher historically populations. disabilities, levels of levels of levels of underserved and ' ' and other high parent parent parent other high needs needs student involvement involvement involvement student populations as reflected on as reflected on as reflected on populations.
+Increase nare at All Asian All Historically Historically Llistoricall: Needs: The District enjoys Increase parent All, Asian, Latino, White, All Historically underserved Historically underserved Historically underserved Parent strong parent engagement and involvement of ELs, low and other high and other high and other high Involvement involvement, but historically income needs student needs student needs student mvoivement there is a need underserved and students, populations populations populations to broaden the other high needs foster youth, will benefit will benefit will benefit engagement of student students with from higher from higher from higher historically populations. disabilities, levels of levels of levels of underserved and 1 - 1 and other high parent parent parent other high needs needs student involvement involvement involvement student populations as reflected on as reflected on as reflected on populations.
 State State State